 - a) The Town shall determine the information and materials necessary for submission with the application based on the nature of the proposal, and in accordance with the list of Studies identified in this Plan. - b) In addition to the relevant policies of this Plan, the Town may establish additional criteria for each type of Planning Act application through the enactment of a By-law authorized under this Section and under the Planning Act.
-The requirements for additional reports, studies and/or drawings beyond those prescribed in this Section or under the Planning Act, and any related amendments thereto, that will constitute the requirements for a complete application will be determined at, or following the pre-consultation meeting. - c) Any or all of the information outlined in this Section may be requested from applicants to ensure that all relevant and required information pertaining to a development application is available at the time of submission, enabling the Town to make informed decisions within the time periods prescribed by the Planning Act.
+The requirements for additional reports, studies and/or drawings beyond those prescribed in this Section or under the Planning Act, and any related amendments thereto, that will constitute the requirements for a complete application will be determined at, or following the pre-consultation meeting. - c) Any or all of the information outlined in this Section may be requested from applicants to ensure that all relevant and required information pertaining to a

-- d) Any information provided in support of an application for development submitted under the Planning Act is considered public, and is available for public review. - e) For planning applications to be deemed complete, the following mandatory items shall be submitted to the Town, and shall be carried out to the satisfaction of the Town. - i.
+- development application is available at the time of submission, enabling the Town to make informed decisions within the time periods prescribed by the Planning Act. - d) Any information provided in support of an application for development submitted under the Planning Act is considered public, and is available for public review. - e) For planning applications to be deemed complete, the following mandatory items shall be submitted to the Town, and shall be carried out to the satisfaction of the Town. - i.
 Application Form; - ii.
 Covering Letter; - iii.
 Record of Pre-consultation; - iv.
 Materials required by legislation/regulation; - v.
 Supporting documentation as required by the Town; and, - iii.
-Required Fees and deposits, including a signed contingency deposit agreement where applicable. - f) The Town may develop terms of references, guidelines, and/or standards to provide direction on the circumstances where certain supporting documentation will be required if not stipulated by this Plan and/or the content of the documents.

-- g) The Town may develop performance checklists or indices to assist with evaluating the merits of development applications in the context of the policies in this Plan addressing such matters as but not limited to healthy development, financial and environmental sustainability, climate change resiliency, green development, and urban design. - h) The Town may require provision of supporting documents at its sole discretion as part of a complete application, including but not limited to those listed in Table 2: Required Supporting Studies: - i) All Information, supporting documents and materials prepared in accordance with the policies of this Plan shall be subject to the following requirements to be deemed complete: - All information, studies and materials required by the Town shall be prepared by an appropriately designated qualified professional, in accordance with applicable legislation, to the satisfaction of the Town, retained by, and at the sole expense of the applicant;
+Required Fees and deposits, including a signed contingency deposit agreement where applicable. - e) The Town may develop terms of references, guidelines, and/or standards to provide direction on the circumstances where certain supporting documentation will be required if not stipulated by this Plan and/or the content of the documents. - f) The Town may develop performance checklists or indices to assist with evaluating the merits of development applications in the context of the policies in this Plan addressing such matters as but not limited to healthy development, financial and environmental sustainability, climate change resiliency, green development, and urban design. - g) The Town may require provision of supporting documents at its sole discretion as part of a complete application, including but not limited to those listed in Table 2: Required Supporting Studies: